Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 1 Maret 2025 11.28.43 UTC
+- WIB: Sabtu, 1 Maret 2025 12.25.22 UTC
-- WITA: Sabtu, 1 Maret 2025 12.28.43 UTC
+- WITA: Sabtu, 1 Maret 2025 13.25.22 UTC
-- WIT: Sabtu, 1 Maret 2025 13.28.43 UTC
+- WIT: Sabtu, 1 Maret 2025 14.25.22 UTC

 Kutipan Inspiratif:
-"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

-Kategori: technology
+Kategori: success